-Continuing the Section 42 Enquiry
+Continuing the Section 42 enquiry

-The Enquiry will continue and if not already completed a risk assessment will take place.
-If a decision is taken at the EPM to continue with an Enquiry, agreement should be reached on the following:
+The enquiry will continue and if not already completed a risk assessment will take place.
+If a decision is taken at the EPM to continue with an enquiry, agreement should be reached on the following:

-- Whether the agreed Enquiry plan, risk management plan and actions will need to be reviewed during the Enquiry and where possible, agree a date for that to happen. - Timescales for actions will need to be agreed based on consultation with the person, taking account of the risk or the complexity of the Enquiry and a record made of the decision - More than one EPM may need to be held to ensure that a review is made of protection arrangements.
-Subsequent EPM's are called Enquiry Review Meetings (ERM).
+- Whether the agreed enquiry plan, risk management plan and actions will need to be reviewed during the enquiry and where possible, agree a date for that to happen. - Timescales for actions will need to be agreed based on consultation with the person, taking account of the risk or the complexity of the enquiry and a record made of the decision. - More than one EPM may need to be held to ensure that a review is made of protection arrangements.
+Subsequent EPM's are called enquiry Review Meetings (ERM).

-The Purpose of the Enquiry Planning Meeting is:
+The Purpose of the Enquiry Planning Meeting is to:

-- To be clear about the views of the adult at risk, identify if a mental capacity assessment is required and instruct an Advocate/ IMCA or other appropriate person if indicated (see Appendix 16 Independent Advocacy). - To establish the facts and contributing factors leading to the concern being raised. - To identify and manage risk to ensure the safety of the individual and others. - To assist them to recover from any trauma. - To determine if the allegations or concerns are founded and what action should be taken. - To review the management of the setting/service and any improvements required or sanctions to be recommended.
+- be clear about the views of the adult at risk, identify if a mental capacity assessment is required and instruct an Advocate/ IMCA or another appropriate person if indicated.
+See Appendix 16 - establish the facts and contributing factors leading to the concern being raised. - identify and manage risk to ensure the safety of the adult and others. - assist them to recover from any trauma. - determine if the allegations or concerns are founded and what action should be taken. - review the management of the setting/service and any improvements required or sanctions to be recommended.